vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day2.md

 ## Objectives

 1. Understand the purpose and basic use of the most common collection types in Python: List, Tuple
-1. Understand iteration and iteration using collection types
+1. Understand iterating over collection types
 1. Write new functions with less help
 1. Fix existing code
 1. Reflect on code being written.
 Can it be improved?
 Does it need to be improved?